M-Lin-DM/M-Lin-DM.github.io/_posts/2021-06-11-ConvLSTM-Fish-Movement-part-1.md

 <!-- - To obtain ground truth labels, I converted this problem into a *self-supervised* setting.
 Roughly, each frame $$i$$ was algorithmically labeled as 1 if the group mean speed $$\tilde{y_i}$$ was low and frame $$i$$ preceded a sufficiently large increase in $$\tilde{y_i}$$ across frames $$[i, i+45]$$.
 Conversely, frame $$i$$ was labeled as 0 if it did not precede a large increase in speed.
 The method of computing $$\tilde{y_i}$$ and the full details of the labeling algorithm can be found in [part 3](/ConvLSTM_Fish_3/) -->
 - **Research Goal: Train a ConvLSTM-based model that can take a video clip of fish as input and predict whether or not a burst of motion will occur during the subsequent 1.5 seconds.** (Visually, this burst corresponds to sudden aggressive interactions between two or more fish and a spike in group mean speed.)
 - **Methods:** I first filmed a group of 6 *Serpae tetra* fish from overhead, for 30 mins.
 I converted this into an image dataset containing ~54000 grayscale frames with 120x160x1 resolution.
 I trained a ConvLSTM-based model to act as a **frame-by-frame binary classifier**.
 This recurrent neural network takes as input a 4 second clip of video frames (stacked as a single 4D tensor of shape (time-steps x width x height x channels)) and outputs the probability that a 'spike' in group mean velocity will occur during the next 1.5 seconds (45 frames).
 - **Result:** The model does fairly well at identifying frames that come right before the fish chase each other.
-It achieves an ROC-AUC of 0.79 and a peak accuracy of 84.44%, beating the algorithmic, baseline classifier (AUC: Peak accuracy:).
-Using a probability threshold that maximizes Youden's statistic, the model achieved a true positive rate of 81.52%, with a false positive rate of 37.36%.
+It achieves an ROC-AUC of 0.83 and a peak accuracy of 84.7%, matching the algorithmic, baseline classifier (AUC: 0.84 Peak accuracy: 85.4%).
+Using a probability threshold that maximizes Youden's statistic, the model achieved a true positive rate of 82.9%, with a false positive rate of 31.0%.
 <!-- This helps confirm that the fishes' prior spatial configurations and dynamics contain information that is useful in predicting the onset of aggressive interactions. -->
 - This 5-part series is a hybrid between an academic paper and an informal guide to doing a deep learning research project.
 I will
 1. Introduce the problem we're trying to solve and explain why deep learning/ConvLSTMs constitute a novel approach to it.
 (This post)